30 Day Gratitude Challenge for 2023: Are You Up for It?

 For a second, recognize how blessed you are to have the things that you do.

 Then, spend a few minutes going through your house and decluttering the items that no longer suit you.
-Unload them at your nearest drop-off for someone that will appreciate them.
+Unload them at your nearest drop-off for someone who will appreciate them.

-Day 22: Cook a meal for someone that’s tired or stressed
+Day 22: Cook a meal for someone who’s tired or stressed

 It may have been a stressful year, and many of us have a lot on our plates.
 Today, take the time to cook extra food for someone you know would appreciate it.